The CORE Operating System Micro Course

 One of the biggest sources of overwhelm is something called open loops.

 An open loop is anything unfinished that your brain continues tracking in the background.
-Some examples might an unfinished ebook, social media posts you haven't gotten to, organizing your Canva graphics, trying to find that awesome idea you had for a workshop, that landing page that you need to tweak, or wher you saved the affiliate link for the course you really wanted to promote.
+Some examples might be an unfinished ebook, social media posts you haven't gotten to, organizing your Canva graphics, trying to find that awesome idea you had for a workshop, that landing page that you need to tweak, or where you saved the affiliate link for the course you really wanted to promote.
 All those unfinished ideas swirling around in your poor brain, which treats them like active browser tabs.

 The more open loops you have, the harder it becomes to focus.
 We're not overwhelmed because we're doing too much.
 We're overwhelmed because we're mentally carrying too much.